btcpayserver/woocommerce-plugin/readme.txt

 * WooCommerce 2.2 or greater
 * PHP version 5.4 or greater
 * GMP *or* BCMath extension for PHP
+* mcrypt
+* OpenSSL Must be compiled with PHP

 = Automatic Installation =